darshan8420/Task_Management_System-Apk/README.md

 ## Task Management System Apk: A Task Management Application for the Students living abroad in dormitory
-The Task Management System is a simple yet powerful application to help you organize and keep track of tasks.
-The Task Management System provides a user-friendly interface for creating, managing, and tracking tasks.
+The Task Management System is a simple yet powerful application to help you organize and keep track of tasks. \nThe Task Management System provides a user-friendly interface for creating, managing, and tracking tasks.
 It is designed to streamline your workflow and enhance productivity.

 ## Getting Started